vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 as [varargs](https://en.wikipedia.org/wiki/Variadic_function).
 This mechanism is inherently unsafe because it relies on the user to handle the type information which, in the case of `printf`, is encoded in the format string together with formatting options.
-However, some compilers provide extensions, such as [\_\_attribute\_\_((format (printf, ...))](http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) in GCC, that to some extent address safety issues.
+Some compilers provide extensions, such as [\_\_attribute\_\_((format (printf, ...))](http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) in GCC, that to some extent address safety issues.
 However, this only works with format string that are string literals which is not always the case especially